 For more information and updates from IUSD, visit iusd.org/COVID19.

-IUSD has connected with our community partner Families Forward to augment IUSD meals and to help link students and families to Spring Break and long-term food assistance, along with other vital services.
+IUSD has connected with our community partner Families Forward to augment IUSD meals and to help link students and families to long-term food assistance, along with other vital services.

 Families Forward has set up a drive-thru food pantry (M-F) 10 a.m. - 2 p.m., located at 8 Thomas Drive in Irvine.
 The drive-thru stations will provide non-perishable items to families each week.
 No appointment is necessary.
 Visit Families Forward for more information.